Working Groups in 2018

 The Close the Gap Working Group aims to increase awareness and encourage all medical students to make Aboriginal and Torres Strait Islander health a priority in their future practice.
 The group also plans to provide assistance to Aboriginal and Torres Strait Islander medical student groups when needed.

-The Cultural Immersion Experience camp is an initiative of this working group, is an opportunity for medical students interested in general practice to gain experience indigenous health and culture firsthand.
-In partner with NTGPE, they offered an immersion trip that was held at the Billabong Safari camp in Kakadu national park.
+The Cultural Immersion Experience is an opportunity for medical students interested in general practice to gain experience indigenous health and culture firsthand.
+In partnership with NTGPE, they offered an immersion trip that was held at the Billabong Safari camp in Kakadu national park.
 In late June, the GP Student Network’s Closing the Gap Working Group (GPSN) ran a four-day Aboriginal Cultural Immersion Camp in conjunction with Northern Territory General Practice Education (NTGPE) and GPRA.

 Ten medical students were included on the camp based on a national call for written submissions, and a group of general practice registrars who were currently working in regional and remote locations in the Northern Territory, including Gove, Alice Springs and the Tiwi Islands.
 The trip involved being a part of a traditional opening ceremony, visits to sacred sites, fishing trips, walking tours as well as sessions on bush medicine and visits to local health centres.
 They have also produced numerous fact sheets on diseases pertinent in indigenous communities that we are looking to distribute.